What are Integrated Marketing Communications?

 5. Increased Customer Retention

-Integrated marketing communication enables higher levels of customer acquisition, retention, and loyalty.
+Integrated marketing communications enable higher levels of customer acquisition, retention, and loyalty.
 Moreover, maintaining repeat customers is less expensive than replacing customers who move away.

 While marketers can use integrated marketing communication programs to sell products, and acquire new customers, increasing retention and loyalty should be their primary focus.